RV Storage Facility in Altamonte Springs, FL

 Cover Your RV: It is essential to find the proper cover for your RV depending on the storage area.
 If you are not using a garage, you will need a thicker, anti-UV material to help prevent damage from the sun to your paint job.
 Your cover protects the interior and exterior from the elements because the sunlight can fade your carpet, furniture, and appliances.
 If you don’t cover your RV, it can get up to 160 degrees Fahrenheit which can potentially start melting some of your belongings and appliances inside.

 Make Sure It’s Under a Roof: Your best bet for safe RV storage is to park it underneath a roof or canopy.
-It would be even better if you had access to a climate-controlled garage.
 Getting it covered and under a roof is a top priority to help protect your RV from the sun’s rays and hot temperature.

 Manage the Humidity Inside: Altamonte Springs, FL is a very humid area, especially in the summer.
 You will want to take precautions based on this and try to lower the humidity to protect the inside of your RV during storage.
 Mold and mildew can grow within this environment.
 You don’t want to welcome yourself back to the inside of your RV with musty smells and green or black patches on your walls and furniture.
 Placing one to two buckets full of charcoal can help manage the humidity while you are storing your RV in the warm to hot months.
 You can also use silica packets to absorb moisture in the air.
 You will also want to leave the vents of your RV partially open to keep a decent flow of fresh air throughout the space.